Openline Friday on Wednesday, El Rushbow, Mark Stein will be here tomorrow and Friday, ladies and gentlemen.

 That America is a lie.

-I mean, that's that's the thrust.
+I mean, that's the thrust.

 That's the whole reason for multiculturalism in the form of a curriculum.